Right to permanent residence of EU citizens and their family members

 EU citizens and their family members acquire a right of permanent residence after five years of continuous residence in Belgium in accordance with the European rules of free movement of persons.
 This may be an independent right of residence (e.g. as an EU worker, EU self-employed person, EU student or EU possessor of sufficient means of subsistence) or a right of residence based on family reunification with an EU citizen.
 Furthermore, family members who are not EU citizens must also prove that during this period they have been living in a joint household with the EU citizen that they had previously joined.

-Calculating the required time period:
+Calculating the required time period

 The five-year period is calculated from the date of your application for a registration certificate (Annexes 19 and/or 19ter).
 However, there are certain circumstances where your stay in Belgium may be interrupted, without this affecting the calculation of your continuous residence.